lucas-cks/Monte-Carlo-Simulation-of-Neutron-Slowing-Down/README.md

 ## 7. References
 1. Coveyou, R. R., Bate, R. R., & Osborn, R. K. (1956).
-"Effect of Moderator Temperature upon Neutron Flux in Infinite, Capturing Medium". [cite_start]*Journal of Nuclear Energy*. [cite: 11]
+"Effect of Moderator Temperature upon Neutron Flux in Infinite, Capturing Medium". *Journal of Nuclear Energy*. [cite: 1]
 2. Wigner, E. P., & Wilkins, J. E. (1944).
-"Effect of the Temperature of the Moderator on the Velocity Distribution of Neutrons". [cite_start]*AECD-2275*. [cite: 12]
+"Effect of the Temperature of the Moderator on the Velocity Distribution of Neutrons". *AECD-2275*. [cite: 2]